caboche/CuReSim-LoRM/README.md

 # Support
-For questions and comments, please contact us at segolene.caboche(AT)pasteur-lille.fr.
+For questions and comments, please contact us at segolene.caboche(AT)univ-lille.fr.

 # Citation